ASTM C143 Compliant Slump Cone, Steel

 Steel Slump Cone (Abrams Cone) Meets Test Methods:

-What is Concrete Slump in Concrete Testing
+Concrete Slump in Fresh Concrete Testing

 -